 The Sony PSLX300USB's overall performance in our testing landed it in the middle of our leaderboard, as seen in the table above.
-Below we discuss all of the tests we used to calculate those overall scores, and how the Sony performed in each.

-The Sony earned a fairly average score of 6 out of 10 in our sound quality testing.
+The Sony earned an average score of 5 out of 10 in our sound quality testing.
 Its clarity was good overall, but lacked that crystal clear sound that really defines a high quality listening experience.
 The dynamic range is wide enough to give the music nuance and some emotional depth, but is narrower than what you can hear with the higher end models.
 This certainly isn't a dealbreaker, but it does rob loud notes of some of their impact, and loses some of the subtleties of the quiet ghost notes.
 Overall we found this listening experience to be about the same as listening to a streaming service like Pandora through a good Bluetooth speaker.
 This translates to a good listening experience, but it may not be what you were hoping for from vinyl.

 The Sony is relatively inexpensive as far as turntables go, and its construction certainly reflects that.
 It earned an average score of 5 out of 10 in this metric, largely due to the amount of flimsy feeling plastic used in most of its construction.
 However, it does use a fairly heavy platter and rubber mat that are quite effective at reducing vibration from the belt driven motor.
 The metal tonearm is lightweight but feels a bit flimsy compared to other models.
 The cartridge is a stock Sony cartridge and seemed to produce a decent signal in our testing.